wx-csy/librmq/README.md

 ## RMQ Solvers

-Currently, this library implements three RMQ solvers: naive, sparse-table, indirection and simple block decomposition.
+Currently, this library implements four RMQ solvers: naive, sparse-table, indirection and simple block decomposition.
 They have the uniform interface:

 ``` c++
 class solver {